kui-shell/KuiNotebookBuilder/README.md

 This repository helps you to build a set of webpack bundles that can host a fixed set of Kui Notebooks.
-The build is dockerized, so you don't even need to clone this template repository.
-If offers some convenience scripts, and examples, which may help you or hinder you, depending on your needs.
+The build is dockerized, so you don't even need to clone this template repository to get started.

 ## Quick Start (no need to clone this repo)